frederic-perez/AmE-dictionary/data/dictionary.md

 __gumption__
 __gums__ _n_
 __gumshoe__ _n_ __1__ A sneaker or rubber overshoe. __2__ _slang_ An investigator, especially a detective.
+__gun it__ _idiom_ To accelerate or increase speed suddenly or rapidly; to travel or move very quickly.
+Usually said while traveling in an automobile.
 __gun show__
 __gun-shy__
 __gunbull__ :two::hammer: